virusimmortal00/post-af/README.md

 ![localhost screenshot][localhost-screenshot]

-4. From here, things should be self explanatory - enter your dev key and app id, then either paste in your own JSON message body or use one of the provided template buttons to get started.
+4. From here, you're all set to begin posting API messages - just enter your dev key and app id, then either paste in your own JSON message body or use one of the provided template buttons.
+As you post your calls, you'll see the response onscreen through both a short notification and also on the right hand side in the <a href="#post-history">post history area</a>.

-5. Profit.
+5. The next section below covers the finer details around the apps functionality.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage